Azerbaijani literature: Classical era

 The book Dede Qorqud which consists of two manuscripts copied in the 16th century, was not written earlier than the 15th century.
 It is a collection of twelve stories reflecting the oral tradition of Oghuz nomads.
 Since the author is buttering up both the Aq Qoyunlu and Ottoman rulers, it has been suggested that the composition belongs to someone living between the Aq Qoyunlu and Ottoman Empire.
 Geoffery Lewis believes an older substratum of these oral traditions dates to conflicts between the ancient Oghuz and their Turkish rivals in Central Asia (the Pechenegs and the Kipchaks), however this substratum has been clothed in references to the 14th-century campaigns of the Aq Qoyunlu Confederation of Turkic tribes against the Georgians, the Abkhaz, and the Greeks in Trabzon.

 The 16th-century poet, Muhammed Fuzuli produced his timeless philosophical and lyrical Qazals in Arabic, Persian, and Azerbaijani.
 Benefiting immensely from the fine literary traditions of his environment, and building upon the legacy of his predecessors, Fizuli was to become the leading literary figure of his society.
 His major works include The Divan of Ghazals and The Qasidas.

 In the 16th century, Azerbaijani literature further flourished with the development of Ashik (Aşıq) poetic genre of bards.
-During the same period, under the pen-name of Khatāī (خطائی for sinner) Shah Ismail I wrote about 1400 verses in Azerbaijani, which were later published as his Divan.
-A unique literary style known as qoshma (qoşma for improvisation) was introduced in this period, and developed by Shah Ismail and later by his son and successor, Shah Tahmasp I.
+During the same period, under the pen-name of Khatāī (خطائی for sinner) Shah Ismail I wrote not only in Persian, but also about 1400 verses in Turkic, aimed at his Turkic-speaking qizilbash army, which were later published as his Divan.

-In the span of the 17th century and 18th century, Fizuli's unique genres as well Ashik poetry were taken up by prominent poets and writers such as Qovsi of Tabriz, Shah Abbas Sani, Agha Mesih Shirvani, Nishat, Molla Vali Vidadi, Molla Panah Vagif, Amani, Zafar and others.
+In the span of the 17th century and 18th century, Fuzuli's unique genres as well Ashik poetry were taken up by prominent poets and writers such as Qovsi of Tabriz, Molla Vali Vidadi, Molla Panah Vagif, and others.

-Along with Anatolian Turks, Turkmens and Uzbeks, Azerbaijanis also celebrate the epic of Koroglu (from kor oğlu for blind man's son), a legendary hero or a noble bandit of the Robin Hood type.
+Along with Anatolian Turks, Turkmens and Uzbeks, Azerbaijanis also celebrate the epic of Koroglu (kor oğlu for blind man's son), a legendary hero or a noble bandit of the Robin Hood type.
 Several documented versions of Koroglu epic remain at the Institute for Manuscripts of the National Academy of Sciences of Azerbaijan.